 Example Code

-Here’s a simple example showing how to use qDebug()
+Here’s a simple example showing how to use qDebug() in a basic Qt application:

 #include <QCoreApplication>